 Solution To The Above Problems

-The more regularly you practice for learning to code, the more likely it is that you’ll start seeing your coding skills.
-As the technology is changing rapidly every day, you must find time to keep up with important changes that might affect your skills.
-If you don’t want to get stuck at a place or restrict yourself for a technology then, simply keep learning.
+The more regularly you practice learning to code, the more likely it is that you’ll start seeing your coding skills.
+As technology is changing rapidly every day, you must find time to keep up with important changes that might affect your skills.
+If you don’t want to get stuck at a place or restrict yourself to technology then, simply keep learning.

 You can change the fact that your job is not just programming but you are making something that might be used by millions of people.
 Just imagine this, don’t you feel good that you will be responsible for those happy and smiling faces.
 If you are stuck somewhere in your code, have a short walk or a cup of coffee and start again.

 Working on logical reasoning to increase your thinking capability in terms of cases is a good choice.
-A good programmer is who breaks a big problem in small parts and then solve that one by one.
+A good programmer is who breaks a big problem into small parts and then solves that one by one.
 Start thinking that way.
 Think like a user and then implement the problem.
 This might end up in a much better solution.

 Here’s the truth that most people deny or refuse to tell but my friends, if you are learning to code for the sake of learning to code, it’ll be pretty difficult for you to get good at it.